ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 - Technical feasibility within an 8-12 week timeline:
 Readily available historical weather data for Kano State.
-Machine learning models for weather prediction are well-established.
+Machine learning models for weather prediction are well-established but suitability for the project will need to be further investigated.
-Hausa voice interface can be developed using existing NLP tools.

 - Cost-effective implementation:
 Minimal physical infrastructure (delivered via mobile phones).